GandharvaK312/AFE/README.md

 ## 📡 API Management Note

 This repository runs on client-side requests.
 Because public keys have a structural threshold budget of **100 request tokens per day** (where 1 token = 1 full page load, refresh, or category switch across all concurrent global users), the system is configured to auto-switch to a cached mock database when limits are exceeded.

-To utilize your own unrestricted live data buffer line:
-1. Generate a free personal token key at [GNews.io](https://gnews.io/).
-2. Open `index.html` and update the environment variable: